 Clara Durodié is a technology strategist specializing in the business and governance of artificial intelligence (AI) in financial services.

-She is internationally recognized for her expertise, advising Boards of leading financial institutions, think-tanks, governments, and academia.
+Clara is internationally recognized for her expertise, advising Boards of leading financial institutions, think-tanks, governments, and academia.
 She also mentors AI startups on governance, funding and growth strategy.
 She is consistently named on numerous global lists of leading women in fintech, and was the Chair of the Non-Executive Directors Board’s special committee on Best Practice for AI Adoption (UK) and a member of IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems (USA).

-Clara has advised the World Economic Forum’s 4th Industrial Revolution Centre in San Francisco (US), the All Parliamentary Party Group for Artificial Intelligence (UK) and the Ministry of Internal Affairs and Communications’ special commission on Artificial Intelligence (Japan).
+Clara advised the World Economic Forum’s 4th Industrial Revolution Centre in San Francisco (US), the All Parliamentary Party Group for Artificial Intelligence (UK) and the Ministry of Internal Affairs and Communications’ special commission on Artificial Intelligence (Japan).
 In June 2017, Clara was also invited as a member of the European Union Artificial Intelligence Alliance.

 Clara is a frequent presenter at leading conferences around the globe, including SIBOS, Money 2020, Innovate Finance Global Summit, AI World and at London Business School where she addressed an audience from leading universities around the world such as Harvard, Stanford, MIT and Cambridge.
 She has been invited as guest lecturer by leading universities like the University of Oxford’s Executive MBA.
 London Business School and Massachusetts Institute of Technology.
 Clara was also invited to teach at the Oxford Artificial Intelligence course, organised by the University of Oxford.